microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 - Create Azure Redis Cache following [How to Use Azure Redis Cache](http://azure.microsoft.com/en-us/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/ )

 ### Configure Event Hub
-- Create Event Hub with partition count 10 and message retention of 1 days.
+- Create an Azure Service Bus Event Hub with partition count 10 and message retention of 1 days.
+  *Refer to the "Create an Event Hub" section of [Get started with Event Hubs][azure-eventhubs] for instructions.*

-- Once the event hub has been created, select the event hub you created.
+- Once the event hub has been created, use the Azure Management Portal to select the event hub instance.
   Select *Configure*, then create two new *shared access policies* using the following information.

 NAME    | PERMISSIONS
 ----    | -----------